mscheltienne/meg-tests/doc/data-analysis-pc.rst

 internal subspace, which are dominated by sensor noise.
 Typically, Maxwell filtering and SSS are performed together.

-Like Signal-Space Projection (SSP), SSS is a form of projection.
+Like :ref:`meg-settings:Signal Space Projector`\ :footcite:p:`ssp_1997`, SSS is a form of projection.
 Whereas SSP empirically determines a noise subspace based on data (empty-room recordings, EOG or ECG activity, etc) and projects the measurements onto a subspace orthogonal to the noise, SSS mathematically constructs the external and internal subspaces from `spherical harmonics`_ and reconstructs the sensor signals using only the internal subspace (i.e., does an oblique projection).

 Introduction taken from `MNE-Python's background on SSS and Maxwell filtering`_.